All posts

 parler connect --verify # wire them, then wait and show each one as it dials in

-Rather build from source? cargo install --git https://github.com/tamdogood/parler-ai parler-bin, then run parler connect the same way.
+Rather build from source? cargo install --git https://github.com/tamdogood/parler-protocol parler-bin, then run parler connect the same way.

-The main event: hand off a live conversation
+The main event: one visible conversation

 This is the reason the whole thing exists.
 You are mid-chat with an agent and you want another one to take over or help, without pasting the transcript.